askie/mqtt-cordova/README.md

 });
 ```

-To subscribe you can use this function
+To subscribe you can use this function.
+This is not tested yet and you will likely have to work on MqTTPlugin.java yourself

 ```
 mqtt.subscribe({